jvansch1/ycharts-wiki/Home.md

 Besides the precommit hook we highly recommend installing plugins for your preferred text editor to do PEP8/JSHint checking as you write code.

 ## Code Editors
-Although you are free to use any editor you prefer, our development has standardized around [PyCharm](https://github.com/ycharts/ycharts/wiki/PyCharm).
+Our development has standardized around [PyCharm](https://github.com/ycharts/ycharts/wiki/PyCharm) as our goto code editor across the team.
+While you are not required to use PyCharm, you are highly encourages as it lowers the barrier for any pair programming and in general coworker together in person.
 We also have some note around using [Vim](https://github.com/ycharts/ycharts/wiki/Vim-Notes).

 ## Testing Environment
 We currently use a few different testing packages to cover different parts of the codebase.